Everything You Need to Know

 What is blind comparative ranking?

-Instead of scoring each model's response independently (which can produce unreliable absolute scores), PeerLM anonymizes all responses, shuffles their order, and asks evaluator models to rank them from best to worst.
-The evaluator never knows which model produced which response, eliminating name bias and positional bias.
-Rankings are then mapped back to source models and converted to normalized scores.
+PeerLM anonymizes all model responses, shuffles the order, and asks evaluator models to rank them best-to-worst.
+The evaluator never knows which model produced which response — eliminating name bias and positional bias.
+Rankings map back to source models as normalized scores.

 What models can I evaluate?

-PeerLM supports 200+ models across major providers including OpenAI, Anthropic, Google, Meta, Mistral, and more — all through OpenRouter and Groq integrations.
-You can evaluate any combination of models against each other.
-We sync model capabilities automatically so you always have access to the latest releases.
+200+ models across OpenAI, Anthropic, Google, Meta, Mistral, and more — via OpenRouter and Groq integrations.
+Evaluate any combination against each other.
+Model capabilities sync automatically so you always have access to the latest releases.

 What's the difference between JSON output and text output?

-In JSON output mode, models return structured arrays (e.g., '3 one-liner jokes about airline food').
-Each item is scored independently, giving granular performance data.
-In text mode, models return free-form prose which is evaluated as a whole.
+JSON mode returns structured arrays (e.g., '3 one-liner jokes') where each item is scored independently — giving granular data.
+Text mode evaluates free-form prose as a whole.
 JSON mode is recommended for comparative evaluations as it produces more reliable rankings.

 Can I share results with my team?

 Yes.
-Pro and Enterprise plans include shareable reports — a public link that anyone can view without an account.
-Reports are branded with PeerLM and include overall rankings, per-persona breakdowns, and response samples.
-You can also export results as CSV or JSON for further analysis.
+All paid plans include shareable reports — a public link anyone can view without an account.
+Reports include rankings, per-persona breakdowns, and response samples.
+Export as CSV or JSON for further analysis.

 How does response caching work?